 Overall, it was a day well spent exploring, learning, and making memories with the kids.
 The tour was extremely well run, and our guide Richard was everything you’d want in a good tour guide – he was smart, funny, organized, friendly, and great with kids!
 And, we were back in London just in time to grab some dinner at the very first Hard Rock Cafe.

-Stonehenge tours from London are plentiful, so pick what works best for you and your family, and then go!
-We think you’ll have a great time!
-Click here for the latest prices and a full list of Stonhenge tour options.
+We think London Walks has the best Stonehenge tours from London, but day trips to Stonehenge are plentiful, so pick what works best for you and your family, and then go!
+You’ll have a great time regardless of the tour company.
+Click here for the latest prices and a full list of London to Stonehenge day trips.

 Wimbledon, a Tennis Lover’s Dream Come True